WICG/PEPC/explainer.md

 which users need to pay attention from the thing they clicked on to some distant part of the user agent's UI (see example 2).
-User agents could make better decisions and provide better prompts if they could make well-founded assumptions about the nature of the user’s interaction in the content area, and the user’s current area of focus.
+User agents could make better decisions and provide better prompts if they could make well-founded assumptions about the nature of the user's interaction in the content area, and the user's current area of focus.

 ![](images/image2.png) \
 *Example 2.
-An example where the permission prompt is far away from the user’s current area of focus.
-The permission prompt was triggered because the user has just clicked on the crosshair icon in the bottom right, but the prompt is easy to miss since it’s on the opposite side of the page.*
+An example where the permission prompt is far away from the user's current area of focus.
+The permission prompt was triggered because the user has just clicked on the crosshair icon in the bottom right, but the prompt is easy to miss since it's on the opposite side of the page.*

 3) **Regret**: When users decline to provide a capability to a given site, it seems quite reasonable for user agents to suppress that site's future requests